linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Options, Futures, and Other Derivatives/chapters/10 Options Markets Mechanics.md

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-29/e4a3c432-f970-46aa-92e4-7e5c2a06d8f6/6229a9691201d63ae2efac2150692393607253668d7433dc86f6dc11fc90cba5.jpg)

 Figure 10.1 Profit from buying a European call option on one share of a stock.
-Option price = $5; strike price = $100.
+Option price = \$5; strike price = \$100.

 # Call Options

-Consider the situation of an investor who buys a European call option with a strike price of $100 to purchase 100 shares of a certain stock.
-Suppose that the current stock price is $98, the expiration date of the option is in 4 months, and the price of an option to purchase one share is $5.
-The initial investment is $500.
+Consider the situation of an investor who buys a European call option with a strike price of \$100 to purchase 100 shares of a certain stock.
+Suppose that the current stock price is \$98, the expiration date of the option is in 4 months, and the price of an option to purchase one share is \$5.
+The initial investment is \$500.
 Because the option is European, the investor can exercise only on the expiration date.
-If the stock price on this date is less than $100, the investor will clearly choose not to exercise.
-(There is no point in buying for $100 a share that has a market value of less than $100.)
-In these circumstances, the investor loses the whole of the initial investment of $500.
-If the stock price is above $100 on the expiration date, the option will be exercised.
-Suppose, for example, that the stock price is $115.
-By exercising the option, the investor is able to buy 100 shares for $100 per share.
-If the shares are sold immediately, the investor makes a gain of $15 per share, or $1,500, ignoring transaction costs.
-When the initial cost of the option is taken into account, the net profit to the investor is $1,000.
+If the stock price on this date is less than \$100, the investor will clearly choose not to exercise.
+(There is no point in buying for \$100 a share that has a market value of less than \$100.)
+In these circumstances, the investor loses the whole of the initial investment of \$500.
+If the stock price is above \$100 on the expiration date, the option will be exercised.
+Suppose, for example, that the stock price is \$115.
+By exercising the option, the investor is able to buy 100 shares for \$100 per share.
+If the shares are sold immediately, the investor makes a gain of \$15 per share, or \$1,500, ignoring transaction costs.
+When the initial cost of the option is taken into account, the net profit to the investor is \$1,000.

 Figure 10.1 shows how the investor's net profit or loss on an option to purchase one share varies with the final stock price in this example.
-For instance, when the final stock price is  $120 the profit from an option to purchase one share is$ 15.
+For instance, when the final stock price is  \$120 the profit from an option to purchase one share is\$ 15.
 It is important to realize that an investor sometimes exercises an option and makes a loss overall.
-Suppose that, in the example, the stock price is $102 at the expiration of the option.
-The investor would exercise for a gain of  $102 -$ 100 = $2 per option and realize a loss overall of $3 when the initial cost of the option is taken into account.
+Suppose that, in the example, the stock price is \$102 at the expiration of the option.
+The investor would exercise for a gain of  $102 -$ 100 = \$2 per option and realize a loss overall of \$3 when the initial cost of the option is taken into account.
 It is tempting to argue that the investor should not exercise the option in these circumstances.
-However, not exercising would lead to a loss of $5, which is worse than the 3 loss when the investor exercises.
+However, not exercising would lead to a loss of \$5, which is worse than the 3 loss when the investor exercises.
 In general, call options should always be exercised at the expiration date if the stock price is above the strike price.

 # Put Options

 Whereas the purchaser of a call option is hoping that the stock price will increase, the purchaser of a put option is hoping that it will decrease.
-Consider an investor who buys a European put option with a strike price of  $70 to sell 100 shares of a certain stock.
-Suppose that the current stock price is$ 65, the expiration date of the option is in 3 months, and the price of an option to sell one share is $7.
-The initial investment is $700.
-Because the option is European, it will be exercised only if the stock price is below $70 on the expiration date.
-Suppose that the stock price is $55 on this date.
-The investor can buy 100 shares for $55 per share and, under the terms of the put option, sell the same shares for $70 to realize a gain of $15 per share, or $1,500.
+Consider an investor who buys a European put option with a strike price of  \$70 to sell 100 shares of a certain stock.
+Suppose that the current stock price is\$ 65, the expiration date of the option is in 3 months, and the price of an option to sell one share is \$7.
+The initial investment is \$700.
+Because the option is European, it will be exercised only if the stock price is below \$70 on the expiration date.
+Suppose that the stock price is \$55 on this date.
+The investor can buy 100 shares for \$55 per share and, under the terms of the put option, sell the same shares for \$70 to realize a gain of \$15 per share, or \$1,500.
 (Again, transaction costs are ignored.)
-When the $700 initial cost of the option is taken into account, the investor's net profit is $800.
+When the \$700 initial cost of the option is taken into account, the investor's net profit is \$800.
 There is no guarantee that the investor will make a gain.
-If the final stock price is above $70, the put option expires worthless, and the investor loses $700.
+If the final stock price is above \$70, the put option expires worthless, and the investor loses \$700.
 Figure 10.2 shows the way in which the investor's profit or loss on an option to sell one share varies with the terminal stock price in this example.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-29/e4a3c432-f970-46aa-92e4-7e5c2a06d8f6/1f5d7c8c3167d0efa3ecb30c662fb8a1fb87fc33ffc5816ba22b399daaea2acc.jpg)

 Figure 10.2 Profit from buying a European put option on one share of a stock.
-Option price = $7; strike price = $70.
+Option price = \$7; strike price = \$70.

 # Early Exercise